microsoft/CollectServiceFabricData/docs/configuration.md

   - secret name if using azure key vault 'star-sfcluster-com'
   - base64 string if adding cert directly into configuration 'MIIV3AIBAzCCF...Jsc='
     You can use the following PowerShell script to obtain a Base64-encoded representation of a certificate:

     ```powershell
     [convert]::ToBase64String([io.file]::ReadAllBytes("C:\path\to\certificate.pfx"))
     ```
+- **AzureClientSecret** - required if AzureClientId is specified and not using AzureClientCertificate. string.
 - **AzureKeyVault** - optional. can be used to store AzureClientCertificate if being used.
   - 'https://{{key vault name}}.vault.azure.net/'
 - **AzureResourceGroup** - required if using Log Analytics and creating a workspace. string. if populated, value is used for creation of Log Analytics workspace.